sanity-io/sanity-template-nextjs-clean/README.md

 #### 1. Initialize template with Sanity CLI

-Run the command in your Terminal to initialize this template on your local computer. _Optionally, you can [deploy this template to Vercel](vercel-installation-instructions.md) with a single click._
+Run the command in your Terminal to initialize this template on your local computer.

-See the documentation if you are [having issues with the CLI](https://www.sanity.io/help/cli-errors).

 ```shell
 npm create sanity@latest -- --template sanity-io/sanity-template-nextjs-clean
 ```

+See the documentation if you are [having issues with the CLI](https://www.sanity.io/help/cli-errors).

 #### 2. Run Studio and Next.js app locally